 Candidly, you likely have gaps in your disability employment program.
 However, disability workplace surveys may be one of the best opportunities to uncover those gaps and improve your capacity to advance the policies, practices, and processes that empower all employees, regardless of their abilities, to thrive in competitive integrated employment.

-To help you maximize the effectiveness of your disability employment program, this AccessAbility Officer article features 16 of the top quantitative and qualitative disability employment survey questions and why they add value to your disability workplace reports.
+This AccessAbility Officer article will help you increase the effectiveness of your disability employment program with some top disability employment survey questions.
+Specifically featured are 16 quantitative and qualitative disability employment survey questions and why these questions add value to your disability workplace reports.

 Curious about your return on investment with integrating quantitative and qualitative questions in your disability workplace surveys?
 This short video demonstrates opportunities you may discover after implementing questions like the 16 described below.